raghavam/raghavam.github.io/index.md

 I completed my Masters in Computer Science from Motilal Nehru National Institute of Technology (<a href="http://www.mnnit.ac.in/" target="_blank">MNNIT</a>), Allahabad, India and my Bachelors in Computer Science from Jawaharlal Nehru Technological University (<a href="http://www.jntuh.ac.in/" target="_blank">JNTU</a>), Hyderabad, India.

 I am interested in Semantic Web and building large scale systems.
-The work done during my PhD work revolves around these interests.
-My thesis work in particular, looks at scalable approaches for ontology reasoning.
+The work done during my PhD revolves around these interests.
+My thesis work in particular, explores scalable approaches for ontology reasoning.

 ### Research Interests